wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.1.0 (May 5, 2015) =
+* **New Feature** Support for Custom Post Types.
+Use it with WooCommerce (Experimental) and many other plugins that define their own types: videos, articles, products, and so on!
+* **New Feature** Experiment Duplication is available to all plans.
+Don't waste any more time creating experiments from scratch!
+* **Improvement** Improved support for iframes.
+Nelio A/B Testing will no longer load alternative content (or track conversions) for nested, duplicated iframes.
+* **Improvement** User interface has been slightly redesigned.
+Now, it's more intuitive and more beautiful than ever!
+* Several additional improvements and some other bug fixes.

 = 4.0.7 (Apr 22, 2015) =
 * Plugin compatible with version 4.2.
 * Security fix (see [Fixing `add_query_arg()` and `remove_query\_arg()`